 When to Water a Money Tree

-How often this will be changes depending on a few things.
-In the summer or during spells of dry weather, soil loses moisture quickly, so you might need a top up once or even twice a week.
-In the winter, or when weather is humid, each watering lasts longer.
-Larger plants in big pots will also need less frequent watering – their pot will hold more water than those in a small one.
+How often this will be changed depends on a few things.
+In the summer or during spells of dry weather, soil loses moisture quickly, so you might need a top-up once or even twice a week.
+In the winter, or when the weather is humid, each watering lasts longer.
+Larger plants in big pots will also need less frequent watering – their pot will hold more water than those in a small ones.

 Light levels also play a part.
 Money plants use their water in a process known as photosynthesis, where they use the powerful light of the sun to use that water to produce sugars.
 A cloudy week means the money plant just doesn’t get as much photosynthesis done, and water requirements are lower.
 Low light is also cooler, in general, so there’s less water lost to evaporation.

 “The best method for determining when to water is to test the soil with your finger to a depth of two inches, If the soil is dry, it probably needs to be watered.”Nicole Flowers-Kimmerle, Horticulture Educator at the University of Illinois.

 For a Money Tree in need of a good, deep drink, I recommend watering from below.
 This tactic is a great way to rehydrate pretty much any indoor plant, but it’s especially good for money trees.
 In the wild, they grow in areas prone to flooding and rising water, so they are well adapted to soak up fresh water and efficiently move it from root to leaf.